Aircloak/aircloak/air/docs/content/sql/best-practises.md

 ## null values and counts of 2

 In most dialects of SQL all but the `count` aggregate may produce a `null` value.
-The `count` aggregate would, lacking data to produce a count return 0 rather than a `null`.
+The `count` aggregate would, lacking data to produce a count, return 0 rather than a `null`.

 Aircloak Insights will return a `null` value if there are insuficient data to produce a properly anonymized aggregate, but there were enough data for a result to pass the low count filter.